 Poppy Playtime characters are the heart and soul of the iconic horror experience.
 After all, what would a spooky, abandoned toy factory be without a bunch of terrifying mascots to liven it up?
-From the titular Poppy to the petrifying Prototype, our guide to all Poppy Playtime characters gives you a perilous peek at all the elusive employees and beastly baddies you face across the games so far.
+From the titular Poppy to the petrifying Prototype, our guide to all of the PP characters gives you a perilous peek at all the elusive employees and beastly baddies you face across the games so far.

-After familiarising yourself with these fearsome foes, go ahead and grab the game with our Poppy Playtime download guide, then use our Poppy Playtime Chapter 1 and Poppy Playtime Chapter 2 walkthroughs as you delve into the Playtime Co. factory’s deep, dark secrets.
-Finally, we have a page speculating when the Poppy Playtime Chapter 3 release date might arrive.
+After familiarizing yourself with these fearsome foes, go ahead and grab the game with our Poppy Playtime download guide, then use our Poppy Playtime Chapter 1 and Poppy Playtime Chapter 2 walkthroughs.
+We’ve also got a Poppy Playtime Chapter 1 review and a Poppy Playtime chapter 2 review, along with a Poppy Playtime interview with MOB Entertainment.
 Just check out our guide about the Poppy Playtime age rating to see if you can survive the terror.

 The first toy produced by Playtime Co., the titular Poppy Playtime is a core character across Poppy Playtime Chapter 1 and Chapter 2.
 She’s a petite, old-fashioned doll with chalk-white skin, curly red hair that smells like poppies, freckles, and rosy cheeks.
 In her vintage VHS commercial, Playtime Co describes her as ‘the first truly intelligent doll in the world’, capable of having a real conversation with a child.